Choose from 300+ tracks and trails across Aotearoa New Zealand.

 What do I need to include in the application?

 Please ensure you fill out all of the required sections in the application form.
 Clear advice on exactly what the grant would be spent on and when that expenditure would occur is important.
 For example, ‘legal costs’ should be specified and include what the legal services would provide, and ‘survey’ should be specified in detail.
 Similarly, applications for signage, stiles, track markers etc should be as detailed as sensible.
 This information is best addressed in Section C of the application form: Project Milestones.

 All applications should identify how the community will benefit from the project, detail of other funders (if any) and how much each funder will be contributing or has been asked to contribute.

 If you are a registered charity, trust, incorporated or are required to prepare financial statements, please attach a set of your most recent financial statements with your application.

-Information about how you found out about the Enhanced Access Fund is welcomed as this will assist us with future promotion.
+We welcome information about how you found out about the Enhanced Access Grants as this will assist us with future promotion.

-On completion of the project, the Commission welcomes feedback on the impact the project has had and the applicant’s impression of the Enhanced Access Fund funding process.^ Top
+On completion of the project, the Commission welcomes feedback on the impact the project has had and the applicant’s impression of the Enhanced Access Grants funding process.^ Top

 Who will evaluate the applications?